Parikshit2mote/Full-Stack-Coding-Challenge/README.md

 # RateMyStore

 RateMyStore is a full stack web application that allows users to browse, rate, and review stores.
-It features user authentication, role-based dashboards (Admin, Store Owner, User), and a modern UI built with React and Material-UI
+It features user authentication, role-based dashboards (Admin, Store Owner, User), and a modern UI built with React and Material-UI.

 ## Features